 To attain skills for the fieldwork, subjects in which ones can learn how to conduct fieldworks and analysis, both of quantitatively and qualitatively, are suggested for students to register.
 Understanding these skills makes the students easier to find appropriate survey methodologies and findings.
-And all students will also automatically get registered in グローバルローカル・オンサイト演習 II (A) / Introduction to On-site Research Summer Session [A]" and "グローバルローカル・オンサイト演習 II (B) / Introduction to On-site Research Summer Session [B]."
-The former is about going to Thailand for the fieldwork during the summer break, while the latter is for working together with Thai students who conduct a fieldwork in Japan in December.
+And all students will also automatically get registered in two subjects below, with the former about going to Thailand for the fieldwork during the summer break, while the latter for working together with Thai students who conduct a fieldwork in Japan in December.